🇵🇸

 for the 7th time.
 And triggers everything.

-As expected, the US vetoes the resolution.
-But this veto is not the end.
-It is the trigger.
-Seven vetoes on Gaza accountability, in defiance of an ICJ order, exposes the US before the entire world — and activates the Uniting for Peace mechanism.
+The Security Council fails to act.
+This is the trigger.
+US blocking of the resolution — whether by veto, abstention or obstruction — in defiance of an ICJ order, exposes the US before the entire world and activates the Uniting for Peace mechanism.

 ✕ US Veto #7 — activates Uniting for Peace